 While many people enjoy eating out, it can be dangerous for those who have food allergies.
 With that in mind, it’s essential for restaurants to provide meals that are free from cross-contamination for guests with specific dietary restrictions.
 Cross-contamination and minute traces of food can cause severe reactions in guests with allergies, which means that both servers and chefs need to adhere to proper food- handling rules.
+Learn more about how to prevent food allergy reactions at your restaurant with these three tips.

 At Source1 Purchasing, we know that there are many things you need to consider when purchasing items for your hotel’s restaurant.
 We can help with supply-chain management so that you can cut costs and provide the items your guests expect.
 Contact us today for a free cost-savings analysis.